 What is it?

 Drum scanning is the ultimate pursuit of quality in the realm of film photography.
-It is the last scan you will ever need, since there is nothing that will give you the kind of resolution, detail, sharpness, dynamic range, and color rendition that drum scanning can give you.
+It is the last scan you will ever need, since there is nothing that will give you the kind of resolution, detail, sharpness and dynamic range that drum scanning can give you.

-CCD scanners are basically all consumer, prosumer, and many high end scanners, that are not drum scanners.
-The difference here is essentially that it uses the same technology that digital camera's use (a chip) that is used to record an image through a lens (usually one that is highly inferior to the one you shot the image with).
-Essentially, with a CCD scanner, you are taking a picture of your image with a digital camera.
+CCD and CMOS scanners are basically all consumer, prosumer, and many high end scanners, that are not drum scanners.
+The difference here is essentially that it uses the same technology that digital camera's use (a chip) that is used to record an image through a lens (often one that is highly inferior to the one you shot the image with).
+Essentially, with a CCD or CMOS scanner, you are taking a picture of your image with a digital camera.

 How a drum scanner differs is that it uses PMT's (Photo Multiplier Tubes).
 These are basically vacuum tubes (one for each RGB color) that absorb the image pixel by pixel.
 It's a technology that was derived from nuclear physics.

-PMT's are ultra sensitive to light and therefore outperform CCD's in their dynamic range.
-The stated D-Max on most CCD scanners is highly inflated.
+PMT's are ultra sensitive to light and therefore outperform CCD and CMOS sensors in their dynamic range.
+The stated D-Max on most CCD and CMOS scanners is highly inflated.
 Many of the consumer and prosumer manufacturers do this to show that their specs are higher than drum scanners, when in reality those specs are not very accurate.

 Wet-mounting is the act of sandwiching the film on the drum between a sheet of mylar and the drum surface.
-Having the film in this fluid creates an optical effect that increases dynamic range, color vividness, renders fine details more refined, removes much of the defects (scratches and most of the dust) and reduces film grain.
+Having the film in this fluid creates an optical effect that increases dynamic range, color vividness, renders fine details more refined, hides many of the defects (scratches, etc...) and reduces film grain.
 You can't emulate, simulate or fake this optical effect in digital post processing - it's pure physics.

 Unlike flatbed or prosumer scanners the scanning surfaces on the drum create almost no side-reflections from neighbouring areas.
 This drum design gives the best possible flatness to the film.